Richard Speight Jr.: Music and music videos

-As director, Speight completed his first music video for Louden Swain's rock song called Bandaged Hand using only an iPhone and spare few hours during his convention tours.
+As a director, Speight completed his first music video for Louden Swain's rock song called Bandaged Hand using only an iPhone and spare few hours during his convention tours.
 As a director, Speight oversees the entire creative process including Sound & Music department for films and television.

 Conventions

-While he only appeared in five episodes of Supernatural between 2007-2014, both Speight's on-screen and off-screen character became very much beloved by fans, which enabled him to stay in close contact with the current cast and crew through his steady contributions at fan conventions (including San Diego Comic-Con, New York Comic-Con and several in Europe, Brazil, Australia).
+While he only appeared in five episodes of Supernatural between 2007-2014 (although he made 12 appearances in total by the time Supernatural ended), both Speight's on-screen and off-screen character became very much beloved by fans, which enabled him to stay in close contact with the current cast and crew through his steady contributions at fan conventions (in San Diego Comic-Con, New York Comic Con, and several in Europe, Brazil, and Australia).
 As of May 2016, he has participated in over 70 fan conventions.

 His most notable contribution to the convention world is at the "Salute To Supernatural", held annually in many cities across North America.
-Making appearances since 2008, Speight's charmingly quick wit and on-stage chemistry with fellow performers have enabled the convention to grow over the years as he became the Master of Ceremonies in 2013 – hosting for the entire three days of convention weekend, 13 weekends a year.
+Making appearances since 2008, Speight's charmingly quick wit and on-stage chemistry with fellow performers have enabled the convention to grow over the years as he became the master of ceremonies in 2013 – hosting for the entire three days of convention weekend, 13 weekends a year.

 Along with Matt Cohen, Speight became known as the Karaoke Kings as founders of an accessible karaoke event for all, which started with fewer than 10 attendees and has grown to crowds of thousands.
-Speight also participates in Saturday Night Special concert with the band Louden Swain as a singer and bass player.
+Speight also is a singer and bass player with Louden Swain participating in Saturday Night Special concerts.